JustinData/GA-WDI-Work/w10/d03/ASSIGNMENT_FILES/seuss/instructions.md

 3. List all the places and animals whom Sam refuses to eat with (the bigot).

-4. Create a new file where the narrator constantly agrees to eat (ie, remove the nots.)
+4. Create a new file where the narrator constantly agrees to eat (ie, remove the nots).

 5. Create a new file where "Sam" is "PJ," and is referred to as "PJ-I-Say", and the narrator is being forced to eat "curds and whey."